akandratovich/aztec/README.md

     andrew@andrew-u100 ~/dev/euler $ az
     Aztec [https://github.com/kondratovich/aztec]
     Aztec is for compiling Kotlin sources without setting your hair on fire.
+    You can use `azs` to run Kotlin file like a script.

     Usage: az [options]

     available options:
             clean               : clean output directory
             help                : print help information